 The gestation period of a Guinea hog is 115-120 days.
 Sows (females) give birth to up to 10 piglets per litter.

-On small farms, Guinea Hogs are able to forage for their own food, and may need to be fed only limited supplements.
-They require access to water or mud in order to stay cool, and shelter from extreme weather conditions.
+On small farms, Guinea hogs can forage for their own food, and may need to be fed only limited supplements.
+They require access to water or mud to stay cool and shelter from extreme weather conditions.

-Guinea Hogs are smaller than other types of domestic pigs, and are said to have better temperaments.
+Guinea hogs are smaller than other types of domestic pigs, and are said to have better temperaments.
 They can often be found in petting zoos.
-As with other types of pigs, they can be raised for meat, although usually on a small scale.
-On small family farms, Guinea Hogs can be used for pest control and tilling the soil.
-Guinea Hogs are listed as critical by the American Livestock Breeds Conservancy.
-This means that there fewer than 200 registered animals in North America and fewer than 2,000 in the world.
+They can be raised for meat, although usually on a small scale.
+On small family farms, Guinea hogs can be used for pest control and tilling the soil.
+Guinea hogs are listed as “threatened” by the American Livestock Breeds Conservancy.
+This means that there fewer than 1,000 registered animals in North America and fewer than 5,000 in the world.